KilledByAPixel/OS13k/README.md

 - Don't over golf code, there is very little overhead for common functions calls and strings
 - For example it's better to use Math.PI then some approximation
 - Don't compress your code in any way, let zip do the work for us
-- Dweets and shadertoys are good for making programs with no setup cost
+- Dweets and Shadertoys are good for making programs with no setup cost
 - You do not need charset=utf-8, it will be applied automatically
 - We plan to pack everything together into one giant html file before zipping to save space